STEllAR-GROUP/tutorials/cscs2016/session3/README.md

 ```
 * It takes 10 minutes or less to build (most is headers)
-* Best to build debug and release if you are tinking with HPX settings
+* Best to build debug and release if you are tinkering with HPX settings

 ---
 ## Dependencies #2